 - Alcoholic beverages are heavily taxed in Thailand.
 So buy as much as you can from the duty-free at the international airport.

 Time to go grab a cold one now.

 What time can I buy alcohol in Thailand?

-You can buy alcohol in Thailand from 11 am to 2 pm and from 5pm to midnight.
-(Except on Buddhist holidays)
+You can buy alcohol in Thailand from 11 am to 2 pm and from 5 pm to midnight.
+(Except on Buddhist holidays – check the office calendar.)

-Why can’t you buy alcohol between 2 and 5 pm in Thailand?
+Why don’t they sell alcohol between 2 and 5 pm in Thailand?

-Because it’s the law.
-Nobody really knows where this law comes from, but you can’t buy alcohol in shops from midnight to 11 am and from 2 pm to 5 pm.
+Because it’s the law, nobody knows where this law comes from, but you can’t buy alcohol in shops from midnight to 11 am and from 2 pm to 5 pm.

-Probably because it’s a Buddhist holiday.
-The alcohol is always banned in Thailand during those days.
-Check the list of public holidays, they usually tell you when there’s a ban.
+Probably because it’s a Buddhist holiday, alcohol is permanently banned in Thailand during those days.
+Check the list of public holidays, and they usually tell you when there’s a ban.

 How much alcohol can I bring to Thailand?

 You can only bring 1 liter of alcohol into Thailand.
-But you can always put a bottle of 1 liter in you check-in baggage and buy more at the duty-free.
+But you can always put a bottle of 1 liter in your check-in baggage and buy more at the duty-free.